dhlab-basel/knora-admin/README.md

 # Knora Admin

-This app is for Knora system administrators.
+This app will be for Knora system administrators but it's not ready to use!
+**If you are looking for a working admin app, please go to --> [KUIRL](https://github.com/dhlab-basel/Kuirl)**

+---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

 Developed by the [DaSCH Team](https://dasch.swiss) in Basel.

 ## Development server